jorgego11/aiopslabs/docs/integration.md

 * `Description`: Leave it blank.

 * `ELK service URL`: Get the service URL for the EFK installation from the *Lab Parameters Table*.
+Make sure to include the last * character at the end.

 * `Kibana URL`: Get URL for Kibana from the *Lab Parameters Table*.